roboscienceorg/book/source/Navigation/Navigation_Problems.rst

 #.
 Is it possible to have a single non-convex obstacle trap Bug 1 or Bug 2?

 #.
-Assume that you have a grid domain and the obstacles are represented in
+Assume that you have a grid domain and the obstacles are represented in the
-the grid map.
+   grid map.
 Write a Python program to implement:

-   #.
+   a.
 Bug 1

    #.
 Bug 2